 Let me help you find the best agents for your manuscript!
-I will conduct solid research to compile a list of at least six agents and/or publishing houses (if desired) that seem a good fit for your work.
+I will conduct solid research to compile a list of agents and publishing houses (if desired) that seem a good fit for your work.
 This list will include the reasons I chose each agent or pub house—information that will help you tweak your template query letter to each.

 Book Cover Copy and Reviews (Blurbs)